labring/sealos/README_en.md

    - if you use aliyun/huawei cloud to deploy kubernetes 。 default pod cidr is confilct with dns cidr， we recommand you install kubernetes init flag to add  `--podcidr`  to aviod this problem。
    - sealos default to disable firewalld ，It's recommended that you turn off the firewall. if you want to use firewalld , remember to allow kubernetes port traffic。

+# Tips
+- If you use Tencent Cloud Hosting to deploy, calico's IPIP rules are disabled by default, and you need to change to VXLAN rules to use it properly.

 # Quick Start
 ## PreInstall
 * Install and start docker